-- Village Vans: Village Vans service began in 2002, helping meet work-related transportation challenges for individuals of low incomes who are seeking or sustaining employment.
-The focus of the program is to assist in transitioning these individuals from public assistance to financial independence where transportation is a common barrier.
-Village Vans operates with four vans, which provided 2,316 trips in 2018 and traveled 32,720 miles.
-Twenty-four eligible drivers volunteered 3,481 hours to provide this service as they participated in the Customized Job Skills Training program.
+Customized Job Skills Training program.
 Most volunteer drivers are seeking employment as they gain skills and experience in the transit industry.
-Eighteen of 24 volunteers were successfully employed in 2018.
-The participating passengers and volunteer drivers are frequently referred to Village Vans from community partners such as Pacific Mountain WorkForce Development Council, DSHS, Department of Vocational Rehab, and South Puget Sound Community College. - Vanpool Program: Groups increased from 177 in 2017 to 180.
-The 520,843 passenger trips recorded during 2018 was a decrease of 5.3% from the previous year.
-Vans operate throughout a five-county region with certified and trained volunteer drivers and remove hundreds of vehicles from congested roadways each weekday. - Innovative Programs: Intercity Transit continued the growth of its "Walk N Roll" youth education program throughout the year, reaching an estimated 8,495 youth and families in 21 schools.
-This was done through 13 field trips by bus, eight classroom presentations on public and active transportation, and 65 special events including, "Bike and Walk to School Days."
-The program also included after-school Earn-A-Bike classes where students received 8 hours of bike maintenance and safe riding instruction.
-Seventy-four students completed the class and earned a functional bike, helmet, lock, and lights.
-Volunteers contributed a total of 1,227 hours rebuilding bikes and assisting with classes.
+Twentyone of 33 volunteers were successfully employed in 2019.
+The participating passengers and volunteer drivers are frequently referred to Village Vans from community partners such as Pacific Mountain WorkForce Development Council, DSHS, Department of Vocational Rehab, and South Puget Sound Community College.

+- Vanpool Program: Groups increased from 180 in 2018 to 181 in 2019.
+The 491,090 passenger trips recorded during 2019 was a decrease of 5.7% from the previous year.
+Vans operate throughout an eight-county region (King, Pierce, Grays Harbor, Lewis, Thurston, Mason, and Kitsap counties) with certified and trained volunteer drivers and remove hundreds of vehicles from congested roadways each weekday. - Innovative Programs: Intercity Transit continued the growth of its "Walk N Roll" youth education program throughout 2019, reaching an estimated 9,282 youth and families in 36 schools.
+This was done through 15 Rolling Classroom field trips, 21 classroom presentations on public and active transportation, 17 outreach events, and 70 Walk N Roll to School events.
+The program also included after-school Earn-A-Bike classes that provided eight hours of bike safety education and basic mechanic instruction to 81 students; 67 of those students received a refurbished bike.
+Volunteers contributed a total of 1,574 hours rebuilding bikes and assisting with classes.
+Intercity Transit also coordinates the Bicycle Commuter Challenge (BCC) events, which run from early winter through early summer each year.

 Intercity Transit continues to provide online trip planning for fixed route service and participation in regional smart phone applications using "One Bus Away" for real-time bus arrival information and trip planning.
-The Travel Training and Bus Buddy program also work with individuals to transition from paratransit service to fixed route, or assist people with becoming comfortable riding a bus independently.
+The Travel Training and Bus Buddy programs also work with individuals to transition from paratransit service to fixed route, or assist people with becoming comfortable riding a bus independently.

-Section 6: Proposed Action Strategies, 2019-2024
+Section 6: Proposed Action Strategies, 2020-2025

-The Washington State Department of Transportation (WSDOT) requires transit agencies report how they are accomplishing the state's public transportation objectives as identified in Transportation System Policy Goals (RCW 47.04.280).
+The Washington State Department of Transportation (WSDOT) requires transit agencies to report how they are accomplishing the state's public transportation objectives as identified in Transportation System Policy Goals (RCW 47.04.280).